suneelpatel/Data-Analysis-using-Python/README.md

 # 10. Data Visualization

+**Data visualization** is the graphical or pictorial representation of information and data.

+Python has already made it easy for you – with two exclusive libraries for visualization, commonly known as matplotlib and seaborn.
+* Matplotlib
+* Seaborn

 ### Matplotlib (Data Visualization)

 **Matplotlib** is a Python library this is specially desigend for the development of graphs, charts etc., in order to provide interactive data visualization.